nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/installing-node-js/index.md

 brew install n
 ```

-Alternatively you can use the custom install script:
+Alternatively, you can use the custom install script:

 ```bash
 curl -L https://git.io/n-install | bash